Scroll to the main content

 5 km/h

-For the third station, a leap in time of over two millennia is necessary.
-Schattendorf is known to many people in connection with the "Schattendorf shootings" in 1927.
-The resting place "Grimmingkreuz" is perfect for a short break with possible wine tasting.
-(Advance booking in the Schuh-Mühle) As a ground monument visible above ground, a tank ditch from the Second World War still cuts through the landscape in the northwestern part of the municipal area.
-The "Ostwall" runs further into the municipal area of Baumgarten.
-All information about its function can be seen on a plaque, just like at the other stations.
+For the third station, a jump in time of over two millennia is necessary.
+Schattendorf is familiar to many people in connection with the “Shots of Schattendorf” in 1927.
+The resting place “Grimmingkreuz” is an excellent spot for a small break with a potential wine tasting.
+(Pre-ordering at the Schuh-Mühle) A visible archaeological site from the surface is a tank ditch from the Second World War that still cuts through the landscape in the northwestern part of the municipality.
+The “East Wall” continues into the community area of Baumgarten.
+All information regarding its function is visible on a sign, just like at the other stations.

-Duration: 3,5 hours
+Duration: 3.5 hours

 Participants: min.
 5

-Costs: € 3,- per adult, € 2,- per child from 8 years, families € 9,-.
+Costs: € 3,- per adult, € 2,- per child from 8 years, families € 9,-

-Equipment: Sturdy shoes, rain protection
+Equipment: Sturdy footwear, rain protection

-Registration & meeting point: Schuh-Mühle Schattendorf, Am Tauscherbach 1, 7022 Schattendorf
+Registration & Meeting Point: Schuh-Mühle Schattendorf, Am Tauscherbach 1, 7022 Schattendorf

-Info and registration: manuelathurner@hotmail.com or 0676/5741494 or office@muehle-schattendorf.at , www.muehle-schattendorf.at
+Info and registration:manuelathurner@hotmail.com or 0676/5741494 or office@muehle-schattendorf.at, www.muehle-schattendorf.at

 Discover Burgenland on Social Media